Approximation of boundary element matrices using GPGPUs and nested cross approximation: Introduction

 \section{Introduction}

-Compared to finite element methods, boundary element methods offer advantages like improved accuracy and the possibility to handle infinite domains, but these advantages come at the price of a stiffness matrix that is no longer sparse and that requires us to evaluate singular integrals.
+Compared to the popular finite element methods, boundary element methods offer advantages like improved accuracy and the possibility to handle infinite domains, but these advantages come at the price of a stiffness matrix that is no longer sparse and requires us to evaluate singular integrals.

 During the last decades, both issues have been the focus of significant research activities: approximation schemes like the fast multipole method \cite{RO85,GRRO87,AN92,GIRO02,BIYIZO04,OFSTWE06}, panel clustering \cite{HANO89,SA99}, or hierarchical matrices \cite{HA99,HAKH00,BERJ01,GRHA02,BOGR04} replace the stiffness matrix by a data-sparse approximation of arbitrary accuracy that can be computed in almost linear complexity.
 State-of-the-art compression schemes relying on $\mathcal{H}^2$-matrices \cite{HAKHSA00,BOHA02,BO10,BEVE12,BOCH14} can handle matrices with millions of degrees of freedom in minutes on modern computers.